avital-vonage/blog/RxZu/blog.md

 RxZu is a diagrams engine system, built on top of RxJS, that takes the  graphic visualization to the next level in terms of performance, optimization, and customizability.

-RxZu is composed of multiple parts: the core engine, which is in charge of handling the synchronization between models, and the rendering engine  - all based on the desired framework utilizing the core engine.
-TODO
+RxZu is composed of multiple parts: the core engine, which is in charge of handling the synchronization between models, and the rendering engine that is based on the framework utilizing the core engine.

 Some of the leading guidelines in the project are minimal.
 They are about clean code and the ability for customizations and extendibility of the engine entities.
 These entities are made up of:
-* Nodes, the main building block of any graph, are the visual representation of data intersections.
+* Nodes: the main building block of any graph; the visual representation of data convergence
-* Ports, links got to start from some point.
+* Ports: the starting points for the links
-* Links, symbols of connectivity and continuity.
+* Links: a line between two ports, representing connectivity and continuity
-* Labels, one might want to give a name to a link or even use it for links actions buttons
+* Labels: the name or description of an entity
-* Custom, want to add your entity? no problem.
+* Custom: the ability to create a custom entity, for example, a sticky note

-#### Enough talking, let's code
+#### Let's See the Code
-**RxZu currently only implements Angular as a rendering engine therefor all code examples are for Angular.**
+**RxZu currently only implements Angular as a rendering engine, which means all code examples are for Angular.**

 ![Alt Text](https://github.com/Vonage/rxzu/raw/main/assets/draganddropexample.gif)
-Let's start by creating a new Angular application, that will display a graph and have a drag n' drop interface to add more nodes.
+We'll begin by creating a new Angular application that will display a graph with a drag and drop interface to add more nodes.

 ```bash
 ng new rxzu-angular
 # wait for angular installation to finish